Initial Posting: 4/8/2020 Last Update: 8/11/2020

 Coronavirus lasts longer on certain surfaces, particularly surgical masks!

 The Hong Kong researchers noted above also placed a small amount of the SARS-CoV-2 on a variety of surfaces at room temperature (at 65% relative humidity) to see how long the virus would last before becoming undetectable.
-On tissue and regular paper it became undetectable within just 3 hours.
+On tissue paper and regular paper it became undetectable within just 3 hours.
 On cloth and on paper money, it lasted 2 days.
 Surprisingly and disturbingly, it lasted longest on the outer layer of a surgical mask: Virus was detectable on the mask at day 7 (although at only 0.1% of its original level), which was also how long it lasted on plastic and stainless steel.

 Don't directly refrigerate or freeze — it keeps the virus infectious